4096px-gregor_reisch_-_margarita_philosophica_-_4th_ed._basel_1517_-_p._123_-_rhetorica_-_1000ppi

 To address some aspects of the European reception of the selected Italian sources and cultures of trust, the project addresses their influence on some texts about rhetoric and collections of political maxims published in the Polish-Lithuanian Commonwealth during the 17th century.

-The decision to connect Italian and Polish-Lithuanian documents makes it possible, on the one hand, to trace the revival of reflections on trust and belief and the sharing of strategies for reading ancient sources in this regard.
-On the other hand, it allows to see how the same concepts were adapted in very different social contexts: while sixteenth-century Italy was divided into many conflicting states, Poland-Lithuania was perhaps the largest political entity in Europe.
-While the Italian Peninsula displayed a variety of political forms, Poland-Lithuania was an elective monarchy based on a parliamentary system.
-Religious norms were also extremely different (while the power and influence of the Inquisition was manifest in the Italian states, Poland-Lithuania had laws granting some forms of religious tolerance).
-The project focuses on the way strategies for conflict management were employed in different contexts.
+The choice to connect Italian and Polish-Lithuanian documents allows, on the one hand, for tracing the revival of reflections on trust and belief, as well as the sharing of strategies for interpreting ancient sources in this context.
+On the other hand, it provides insight into how these concepts were adapted in very different social and political settings.
+While sixteenth-century Italy was divided into many conflicting states, Poland-Lithuania was perhaps the largest political entity in Europe.
+The Italian Peninsula featured a variety of political forms, while Poland-Lithuania was an elective monarchy based on a parliamentary system.
+Religious norms also differed significantly: in Italy, the power and influence of the Inquisition were strong, while Poland-Lithuania had laws granting some forms of religious tolerance.
+The project thus focuses on how strategies for conflict management were employed in these distinct contexts.